jhon312020/sound_machine/README.md

 I have updated the source code to match the latest version Electron.

-Reference URL of the application of this url is below
+Reference URL of the application is below

 https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658#.o7u7vs49w